the-pat/patrickt.one/_posts/2020-10-20-in-a-bind-with-fsharp.md

 // Error "divisor cannot be zero"
 ```

-While this is a simple example, hopefully it demonstrates how `bind` helps us simplfy the internals of our functions without losing context.
+While this is a simple example, hopefully it demonstrates how `bind` helps us simplify the internals of our functions without losing context.